VaishnaviPunagin/CDSS-lab-stuff/10/README.md

+# Program 10:

-10.C Program to implement Shift Reduce Parser for the given grammar
+C Program to implement Shift Reduce Parser for the given grammar